Skip to main content

 Agent mode runs with no sandbox

-Agentic modes (vigolium agent autopilot, swarm, vigolium-audit, piolium, audit, query, olium) drive an LLM with full access to Bash, Read, Write, Grep, and Glob tools on the host.
+Agentic modes (vigolium agent autopilot, swarm, audit, piolium, query, olium) drive an LLM with full access to Bash, Read, Write, Grep, and Glob tools on the host.
 This is deliberate: a sandboxed agent cannot reach the artifacts a real pentest needs, source trees, locally installed tools, captured traffic, custom wordlists, or the network paths a target is reachable on.
 The consequence is that, while the agent is running, it can:

 • Execute arbitrary shell commands as the user running Vigolium.